joris-gentinetta/monkey_robot_codebase/README.md

 If you just want to use Rviz and not control the physical robot, just use the PC_IP in the ROS_MASTER_URI.
 Then the network will be started by your PC.

 ## 7. Install MoveIt on the controller device
 Follow the instructions [here](https://ros-planning.github.io/moveit_tutorials/doc/getting_started/getting_started.html) to install MoveIt on the controller device.
 From this point onwards I am assuming you have a catkin workspace setup, to which I will refer as "ws_moveit" from now on.
 Note that this simply means that there is a folder in your /home directory called *ws_moveit*, in which you have executed all commands listed in the tutorial mentioned above.
-One command which you don't have to run is the last one of these three.
+One command which you don't have to run is this one:
 ```
-cd ~/ws_moveit/src
-git clone https://github.com/ros-planning/moveit_tutorials.git -b master
 git clone https://github.com/ros-planning/panda_moveit_config.git -b noetic-devel #unnecessary
 ```
  If you run it "fatal error" will be displayed, but that is irrelevant for our purposes.